zourtney/lightcontrol/README.md

 **Source**

-First, get the server code from Bitbucket.
-The easiest way to do this is to do a `git clone` of the lightcontrol repo (don't worry, it's not that bad -- and making it easier is [the list](https://bitbucket.org/zourtney/lightcontrol/issues?status=new&status=open)).
+First, get the source code from Bitbucket.
+The easiest way to do this is to do a `git clone` of the lightcontrol repo (don't worry, it's not that bad -- and [making it easier](https://bitbucket.org/zourtney/lightcontrol/issue/1/medium-make-easily-installable) is the list).

     git clone https://bitbucket.org/zourtney/lightcontrol.git
     cd lightcontrol
     git submodule update --init --recursive

-Alternatively, you can download the master branch zip file from Bitbucket.
+Alternatively, you can get a zip file from the Downloads section on Bitbucket.
 However, you will need to manually install the [gpiocrust](https://github.com/zourtney/gpiocrust) dependency.

 **3rd Party Dependencies**